prashantig25/Perceptual_unc_aug_task_pupil/README.md

 # Where can I get the data from?

 To access all the raw behavioral and pupillometry data (preprocessed versions also included), please use INSERT GIN REPO LINK.
+Please download the .zip file from the 'main' branch of this repository.
+Add all the extracted files (called 'pupil_dataset') to the repository folder on your local path.

 # How to reproduce all the analyses?